About Spencer Station

 Carl and Ruby Casey purchased the property from his mother Mary and brothers in 1985 and took residence in the family home behind the store buildings.
 (Carl is in the photo to the left.
 This was taken around 1946).

-Kent Casey then purchased the property from his father Carl, making Kent the 3rd generation of the Casey family to own it.
+After Carl died in 2006, the buildings and property were left to his son Kent Casey, making Kent the 3rd generation of the Casey family to own it.

 The row of vacant buildings sat empty and silent until they were purchased in May 2008 by Francis and Mary Lynn Ryan of Salina, Kansas.
 The Ryan’s added a new roof to 3 of the 4 existing front buildings, a new roof to the old 2-story 1926 farmhouse, and shored up the east wall of the garage to prevent it from collapsing.
 They recreated the canopy and pump island at the gas station and put back up the overhang at the front of the General Store.
 They also decorated the building with their own personal items as well add the gas pumps which are photographed by visitors from all over the world..
 Their purpose was to 'save the buildings, not open a business'.